Ree2Jinx/Ree2Jinx/README.md

 ## Disclaimer

-This is an educational project for learning about hardware emulation concepts.
-The console it emulates is imaginary and does not actually exist.
-No real console firmware or ROMs will work with this emulator, nor should you attempt to use any copyrighted materials with it.
+This project is released as an educational project.
+You should not attempt to use any copyrighted materials with this emulator.
+To the big red company: Don't sue please!